MultiSafepay/docs/content/api/orders/server-to-server.md

 {{< description >}}

-## Server to server requests
+## Server to Server requests

-[Server to server](/payments/features/server-to-server) must first be [activated](/payments/features/server-to-server/activation/) by the Risk Team.
+[Server to Server](/payments/features/server-to-server) must first be [activated](/payments/features/server-to-server/activation/) by the Risk Team.

 {{< /description >}}